stiofanEimeid/the-online-cookbook/testing.md

 1. **Promote a brand of cooking tools to my users.**

+Users may view a selection of products directly through the products link in the navbar.
+Each product has an individual page similar to recipes.

 I sought to accomplish this by making a direct connection between the recipes users were making and viewing and the tools I wished to promote and sell.
 Each individual recipe page features a random selection of three of nine tools.
 The tools are presented to users as facilitating their needs and interests.
 Users can click through to each of the three products' individual page, where a larger image of the product along with a description, a price and an option to buy appear.

 Users attempting to buy a product will be greeted by a modal advising them that a checkout functionality for buying products is currently unavailable.

 2. **Observe trends in the content being submitted to the website by way of a statistics dashboard**

 Some site statistics are represented in the Discover template.
 They offer some general statistics about the site, such as the number of users and recipes currently in the database, as well as visual representations of the the type of recipes that are popular.
 Two pie-charts evaluate the proportion of each recipe being submitted as well as the proportion of each recipe being viewed.
 This may be used potentially to taylor cooking utensils and applicances to users in the future to determine what areas of cooking are most popular to users.
+Further scales may be added once larger amounts of data are available.

 In addition, there are sections that show the user four recipes are the most viewed, another four that are most favourited and finally a list of recent submissions.
 In order to promote user engagement, users may be rewarded for appearing in the most-viewed or most-favourited sections.
 Rewards may take the form of discounts on cooking products.